andreychubin-careem/geo_spatial_convlstm/README.md

 - ConvGRU
 - ConvTTLSTM

 !!!
-This code has some MPS-specific parts that need be changed to run model training on CPU or GPU
+This code has some MPS-specific parts that need to be changed to run model training on CPU or GPU